CyberSecuriTim/osTicket-post-install-config/README.md

 <h2>
  STEP 1: Access your created Windows 10 virtual machine (which has osTicket currently installed on it) hosted in Azure by establishing a remote desktop connection via its public IP address using your preferred Remote Desktop client.

-   - Don't forget to start/turn on your VM if you turned it off after the previous lab.
 </h2>

 <p>

- - I used the Windows Remote Desktop Connection app during this lab.
+  - Ensure to start/turn on your VM if it was turned off after the previous lab.

  ![image](https://github.com/user-attachments/assets/717a484f-161d-4a11-8c7f-fd1752d2b202)
 </p>